CCTV User Group News

 We were very pleased with the artwork our designer came up with for the 2020 conference; the 20/20 vision title worked perfectly with both the year and the reference to perfect vision.

 Alas, it wasn't to be and that design was archived having never really been used.
-We are more hopeful this year as our conference has moved into September and we are really hopeful that this one goes ahead. if you're like us, we really need to get out and back to working normally.
+We are more hopeful that our conference has moved into April 2022 and we are really hopeful that this one will go ahead.
+If you're like us, we really need to get back to working normally.
 We have continued with the Vision theme, partly in hoamge to 'the conference that never went ahead in 2020' and partly as we beleive that our event will be visionary in the content we deliver and the quality of the presentations and exhbitors we plan to bring you.
 Watch this space.

 Tom Reeve joins the team as Chief Communications Officer

 The CCTV User Group is delighted to welcome Tom Reeve to the team as our new Chief Communications Officer.
 In this newly-created role, Tom will be responsible for coordinating communications with Members and non-Members, to deliver member services, increase the group’s profile and build membership.

 Ilker Dervish (our Vice Chairman) has been busy again

 The CCTV User Group NASCAM is currently working with the National Police Chief's Council (NPCC) initiative with the ICO, SCC, CPNI, DSTL and others in developing a standardised Service Level Agreement between Local Authorities and Police Forces nationally.